How to Secure Distributed Filters Under Sensor Attacks: Simulation Results

-In Fig. \ref{fig:detec}, the estimation performance of Algorithms 1 and 2 with $L=5$, the local-filtering based resilient estimation (LFRE) \cite{mitra2019byzantine} and the scalar-gain consensus filter\footnote{The filter has the same form as Algorithm \ref{alg:A} but the gain $k_i(t)=1$ for $t\geq 1.$ This filter is with the same idea as in \cite{Khan2014Collaborative}, which did not consider the attack scenario.} (SGCF) is compared.
-The figure shows that Algorithms \ref{alg:A} and \ref{alg:B} can provide estimates with stable estimation errors for both attacked sensors and attack-free sensors, but the estimation errors of LFRE and SGCF are divergent.
-Since sensors 1 and 25 have no observations and have two neighbors at most, the estimation performance for the two sensors would be degraded by employing LFRE which removes the maximal and minimal estimates received from neighbors \cite{mitra2019byzantine}.
-Compared with Algorithm \ref{alg:A}, Algorithm 2 can provide a smaller estimation error by successfully detecting all the attacked sensors.
-This shows the resilience of Algorithm \ref{alg:B}.
+{In order to compare with existing algorithms under the situation in Fig.~\ref{fig:attack_networks}}, we define the estimation errors for the attacked sensor set and attack-free sensor set, respectively: $\eta_{\mathcal{A}}(t)=\frac{1}{100}\sum_{j=1}^{100}\max_{i\in \mathcal{A}}\norm{e_i^j(t)}$, and $\eta_{\mathcal{A}^c}(t)=\frac{1}{100}\sum_{j=1}^{100}\max_{i\in \mathcal{A}^c}\norm{e_i^j(t)}.$ In Fig.~\ref{fig:detec}, the estimation performance of Algorithms 1 and 2 with $L=5$, the local-filtering based resilient estimation (LFRE) \cite{mitra2019byzantine} and the scalar-gain consensus filter\footnote{The filter has the same form as Algorithm~\ref{alg:A} but $k_i(t)=1$ for $t\geq 1.$ It follows the idea in \cite{Khan2014Collaborative}, which did not consider the attack scenario.} (SGCF) is compared.
+The figure shows that Algorithms \ref{alg:A} and \ref{alg:B} provide estimates with stable estimation errors for both attacked sensors and attack-free sensors, but the estimation errors of LFRE and SGCF are divergent.
+Compared to Algorithm~\ref{alg:A}, Algorithm~\ref{alg:B} provides smaller estimation errors by successfully detecting all the attacked sensors.